mjsamp/AIX-on-qemu-ppc64/README.md

 ## Fixing ps command

 ps is broken also (Segmentation Fault).
-Fortunately there is another ps that works but isn't the same so you may need replace -o flags like %c by comm in some scripts.
+Fortunately there is another ps that works but isn't the same so you may need replace -o flags like %c by comm in some scripts for example.
 This is the alternative ps.

 ```bash
 root@node01:/>lslpp -w /usr/sysv/bin/ps